 Here’s the good news: these forms of malware haven’t been detected yet.
 The bad news?
-An early form of the malware called blastware, which self-destructs and wipes out a hard drive upon detection set a precedent for this kind of invisible malware that reacts upon being detected.
-Also, two-faced malware and ghostware are designed to avoid detection long-term, so it may already be out there.
+An early form of malware called blastware, which self-destructs and wipes out a hard drive upon detection set a precedent for this kind of invisible malware that reacts upon being detected.
+Also, two-faced malware and ghostware are designed to avoid detection long-term, so they may already be out there.

 Many devices in the Internet of Things are “headless”—they lack a user interface and are controlled remotely.
 However, they’re still hackable: in fact, new viruses (often called “headless worms”) have been created to exploit this, take control of devices and access their information.

 To protect against these headless worms, it’s essential to implement a security approach that begins whenever a new device is introduced to your network.
 Consider introducing secure booting to generate digital signatures, controlling device-based access and adding authentication measures to the network.

-This year, the Internet of Things is expected to include over 6.8 billion devices, including smartphones, fitness trackers and (of course) your printers.
+This year, the Internet of Things is expected to include over 6.8 billion devices, including smartphones, fitness trackers, and (of course) your printers.
 The sheer number of connected devices gives hackers unprecedented access to a larger network and volume of information—and since many of these devices have less security around them than computers, it’s easier than ever to break into the system.

 More and more companies are applying this process to security in order to quickly and efficiently identify breaches.
-In February, MasterCard Inc announced that a new machine-learning technology had helped to quickly control three separate cyber attacks that targeted automated bank tellers, limiting damages down to thousands—instead of millions—of dollars.
+In February, MasterCard Inc announced that new machine-learning technology had helped to quickly control three separate cyberattacks that targeted automated bank tellers, limiting damages down to thousands—instead of millions—of dollars.

 However, machine learning alone isn’t solving machine-to-machine attacks.
 Instead, it’s combined with improved safety processes to isolate affected devices, alert affected parties and salvage the situation.
-If you’re going to implement a new security technology, then, don’t forget to change up your processes accordingly.
+If you’re going to implement new security technology, then, don’t forget to change up your processes accordingly.

-Ransomware and corporate extortion
+4. Ransomware and corporate extortion

 In ransomware attacks, the hacker locks out users and holds their devices’ information for ransom, occasionally encrypting device data to make it extremely difficult to get rid of the ransomware without paying up.
 While ransomware has been around for a while, it’s recently become much more sophisticated—and geared more at companies than at individuals.
 In fact, in 2015, Kapersky Labs detected cryptolockers (a form of ransomware) on more than 50,000 corporate machines.

-To protect your company against extortion through ransomware, you need to institute a multi-front strategy to protect devices, employees and stakeholders from attacks.
-This needs to include malware education for all employees, regular updates to software and applications and comprehensive file backups.
+To protect your company against extortion through ransomware, you need to institute a multi-front strategy to protect devices, employees, and stakeholders from attacks.
+This needs to include malware education for all employees, regular updates to software and applications, and comprehensive file backups.